BitcoinDesign/Guide/guide/resources/wallet-interoperability.md

 # Wallet interoperability

 Diverse applications with different philosophies, feature sets and approaches are fantastic for Bitcoin.
-It allows the many different users around the world to choose the applications that best fit their needs.
+It allows many different users around the world to choose the applications that best fit their needs.
 For this to be practical, a minimum of interoperability should be worked towards, for smoother interactions with fewer mistakes.

 Here are some common scenarios:
 - Using different wallets for desktop and mobile